What is Photodynamic Therapy?

 We Can Battle Your Cancer With Light

 Integrating photodynamic therapy into your cancer care may effectively help to improve the way you feel and how fast your cancer goes into remission.
-Dr. Kotsanis and his team invite you to our practice to supplement your traditional cancer care with the integrative approach we offer with light.
+Our team will invite you to our practice to supplement your traditional cancer care with the integrative approach we offer with light.
 Let's talk about photodynamic therapy for your cancer care at Kotsanis Institute of Functional Medicine in Grapevine, TX.